Parliamentary Electoral Dialogue Spaces

 • Travel costs for MPs in peer-to-peer trainings

-• Information campaign and social media boosting
+• Information campaigns and social media boosting

 • Printing

-• Events and travel to local level as not all can afford to travel to capital (venue, travel, catering, renting of equipment if needed for presentations)
+• Events and travel to local level because not all can afford to travel to the capital (venue, travel, catering, renting of equipment if needed for presentations)

-• Other activities specified under entry points need to be programmed
+• Other activities specified under entry points that need to be programmed

 LIMITATIONS AND CHALLENGES